IoTone/ProjectGyr/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Make sure refer to Thinkify TR-265 setup guide to install proper drivers
+Make sure to refer to Thinkify TR-265 setup guide to install proper drivers

+Go to this link: https://drive.google.com/open?id=1JM289l5eTAna-oBwAmP4c0go3IegeyzL and download the Thinkify Developers Kit 2.2 Zip file

+(If that link is broken, just go to https://thinkify.com/pages/downloads instead)

+From there, go to the Documents folder and follow the TR-265 Driver Guide to install thinkify's reader driver

+Once you have that installed, go to the Software API's folder, click the Ruby folder, and place the thinkify_api folder at the root directory of Project

 Also, to run bundler you must install its gem.
 You can do this by entering this in terminal: